dscroft/liascript_can_hacking/classroom.md

 CAN frames
 ==========

-Communication on a CAN bus is done using frames.

-- A frame is a single message sent on the bus.
+Communication on a CAN bus takes place using data frames, each representing a single message transmitted across the network.

-- Each frame has a unique identifier (ID) that determines its priority on the bus.
+- Each frame has a unique identifier (ID), which also determines its priority on the bus:

-  - Lower ID = higher priority.
+  - Lower ID = higher priority (i.e., messages with lower IDs are transmitted first).

-- The frame also contains the data being sent, which can be up to 8 bytes in length for classic CAN.
+- The frame carries the actual data, which can be:
+  - Up to 8 bytes in Classic CAN.
+  - Larger (up to 64 bytes or more) in newer standards like CAN FD and CAN XL.

-  - The data is typically a binary representation of some information, such as sensor readings or control commands.
+  - The data typically encodes binary values such as sensor outputs or control signals.

-  - More recent versions of CAN allow for larger data sizes.
+- Control information is also included, such as:

-- The frame also contains control information such as the length of the data and a checksum for error detection.
+  - The data length code (DLC), specifying the number of data bytes.
+  - A checksum (CRC) for error detection and integrity.

-  - But this is generally handled by the hardware for us.
+  - These aspects are generally handled automatically by the CAN controller hardware.

 Communication principle
 =====================